-- Typical LANs are often designed to span a few hundred meters (i.e., to connect computers within a single building). - How to facilitate interactions between people who are separated with distances larger than a few hundred meters? - Electrical signals do not travel for long distances without appreciable decrease in signal quality. - As the length of the LAN increases, more computers are added to the LAN and the fairness of access to the computers is tough to be guaranteed. - The delay incurred to gain control of the medium increases proportional to the number of computers attached to the LAN and needs to be bounded. - Solution: Extend LANs using devices like repeaters, hubs, bridges, switches (all at layer 2) and routers (layer 3)
+- How to facilitate interactions between people who are in the same organization, but separated with distances larger than a few hundred meters? - Electrical signals do not travel for long distances without appreciable decrease in signal quality. - As the length of the LAN increases, more computers are added to the LAN and the fairness of access to the computers is tough to be guaranteed. - The delay incurred to gain control of the medium increases proportional to the number of computers attached to the LAN and needs to be bounded. - Solution: Extend LANs using devices like repeaters, hubs (both layer 1), bridges, switches (both layer 2) and routers (layer 3) - With repeaters and hubs, the LANs are in the same collision domain as well as the same broadcast domain - With bridges and switches, the LANs are in separate collision domains, but the same broadcast domain - With a router (or layer-3 switches), the LANs are in separate collision domains as well as separate broadcast domains.